lmartins18/rockpaperscissors/README.md

 # rockpaperscissors
-A lot could have been done better, hoverwer I was playing with time.
+A lot could have been done better, however, I did not have much time to work on it.
 I might come back at a later stage and improve this project.